fnery/egfr/README.md

 I don't plan on further developing this.

 ## Disclaimer
-This is _obviously_ not intended for diagnosis! :sweat_smile:
+This is _obviously_ not intended for diagnostic purposes! :sweat_smile: